 Graphics Card not detected or GPU not detected is a common problem that is faced by many users around the world.
 It is a very annoying problem in which your graphics card is not detected during the booting process or your GPU is not detected or recognized in windows.
-This problem can arise when you install a new graphics card to your PC or even in the middle of using the currently installed graphics card.
+This problem can arise when you install a new graphics card on your PC or even in the middle of using the currently installed graphics card.

 This problem can be fixed easily if you know the right cause but it can also get very frustrating sometimes.
 So here in this post, I am going to provide the various solutions to fix the graphics card not detected problem for your PC.